 Great teachers spend a lifetime honing their craft.
 We support your development as a teacher from day one — from vocal delivery to hands-on adjustments to creative sequencing.
 You will be given opportunities to practice teaching within the safety of our Satsang (group/community).
 You will give and receive feedback over the course of six months, refining your teacherly voice and developing the confidence you need to teach others safely and joyfully.

 In addition to spending instructional time with The Yoga House’s lead trainers, you will attend workshops led by experts in various yoga sub-fields.
-The workshops for the 2015-2016 are still being finalized.
+This year’s presenters include:

 From pose analysis to teaching methodology to discussion of the Sutras and other texts, we have a lot to cover in our limited time together, so we maximize our time as much as possible.
 Each instructional day will be broken into parts, including:

 Asana Analysis – Time will be spent analyzing a pose or group of yoga poses: we will translate the pose’s Sanskrit name and mythological significance.
 We will demonstrate the pose, discussing its precise alignment points and its use of major muscles groups.
 We will talk about its benefits and, in some cases, its contraindications.
 Modifications, variations, and hands-on adjustments will be described in detail in order to prepare you to teach both beginner and advanced students.

 Reading and Discussion – Each week you’ll be assigned readings from a variety of texts.
 Some weeks will emphasize alignment, others Ashtanga, still others yogic philosophy or a combination of these.
 Often we will ask you to complete a journal entry or brief assignment related to the readings you completed for homework.